ZaidHassan96/ZaidHassan96/README.md

 I am a NorthCoders Software Engineering graduate currently based in London 🌆

-I am currently diving into Python as I'm deeply passionate about AI and machine learning 🤖
+I'm deeply passionate about AI and machine learning 🤖

+I am working on my blog site, which is powered by the Django web framework.

 I am always up for new challenges especially when it includes working as a team 🤝